processing-js/processing-js.github.io/README.md

     layout: default
     ---

-This tells Jekyll to use the layout in `_layouts` named `default`.
+This YAML front matter tells Jekyll to use the layout in `_layouts` named `default`.
 In this case, `_layouts/default.html`.
 There's another layout for blog posts called `post` which inherits from `default`.
 Be careful about making changes to these layouts, as it affects pretty much every other page.
 Everything that you link to from this page must be linked in an absolute fashion, with a `/` at the front.

 Access controls
 ---------------